-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the e Registrant ⊠ Filed by a Party other than the Registrant $\ \Box$ Chec k the a ppropriate box: Prelii minary Proxy Statement Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defir nitive Proxy Statement Defir nitive Additional Materi als Solic iting Material under §24 ł0.14a-12 PFSweb, Inc. (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) Filing Fee (Check the a ppropriate box): $\boxtimes$ No fe ee required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of s ecurities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other calculated and state ho underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee w it was determined): (4) Proposed maximum aş ggregate value of transaction: (5) Total fee paid: Fee p paid previously with pre liminary materials. fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Filed by the e Registrant ⊠ Filed by a Party other than the Registrant \Box Chec k the a appropriate box: Preli minary Proxy Statemen Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defir nitive Proxy Statement Defir nitive Additional Materi als Solic iting Material under §2 40.14a-12 PFSweb, Inc. (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) Paym nent of Filing Fee (Check the a ppropriate box): \boxtimes No fe ee required Fee c computed on table below v per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of s ecurities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other calculated and state ho underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fe by it was determined): (4) Proposed maximum as egregate value of transaction: (5) Total fee paid: Fee p paid previously with pre liminary materials. fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ious filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Pa id: (2) Form, Schedule or Re gistration Statement No.: